davesnx/styled-ppx/README.md

 ## Contributing
 We would love your help improving styled-ppx, there's still a lot to do.
-The ROADMAP is full and well organized, take a look in [here](./ROADMAP.md).
+The ROADMAP is well organized, take a look in [here](./ROADMAP.md).

 Next big think would be support all CSS Properties and dynamic props.